 If you’re feeling anxious, try this grounding exercise: pause to name 5 things you can see, 4 things you can touch, 3 things you can hear, 2 things you can smell, and 1 thing you can taste.

 Be kind to yourself.

 You don’t have to suffer alone.
 Reach out to your network for support, whether it’s a friend, family member, a therapist, faith leader or a support group.
 It’s true that we are stronger together and opening up to talk about what we’re feeling and thinking can help.
 If you live with a mental health condition or have a family member with a mental health condition, consider attending a free support group provided by your local NAMI California affiliate.
 (Note: during the pandemic, support groups are not being held in person and many affiliates are offering virtual support with calls or video-conferencing options.
-If you have a friend from a support group, consider reaching out to get and offer support by phone.)
+If you have a friend from a support group, you can also consider reaching out to connect and offer support by phone.)
 If you are experiencing a crisis, call the National Suicide Prevention Lifeline at 1-800-273-8255 or text NAMI to 741-741 to connect with a trained crisis counselor to receive free, 24/7 crisis support via text message.

 Keep up or seek therapy.
 If the steps you’ve taken aren’t working, it may be time to share with your mental health professional.
 They can help you pinpoint specific events that trigger you and help you create an action plan to change them.

 More on the subject:

 California Surgeon General’s Stress Relief Playbook